A Sequence-Form Characterization and Differentiable Path-Following Method for Computing Normal-Form Perfect Equilibria in Extensive-Form Games: Preliminaries

-We say that $w=(w^i:i\in N_c) \in {W}$ is defined by $h=\langle a_1,\ldots,a_L\rangle$ if $\mathop{\cup}_{i\in N_c} w^i=\{a_1,\ldots,a_L\}$.
+We say that $\varpi=(\varpi^i:i\in N_c) \in {W}$ is defined by $h=\langle a_1,\ldots,a_L\rangle$ if $\mathop{\cup}_{i\in N_c} \varpi^i=\{a_1,\ldots,a_L\}$.

-The inherent challenge in developing algorithms for the sequence form lies in the fact that randomization over sequences is no longer represented by a straightforward probability distribution.
+The inherent challenge in developing algorithms for the sequence form lies in the fact that randomization over sequences is no longer represented by a probability distribution over the strategies at an information set.
 Instead, it requires the formulation of an recursive system of linear equations.
 For player $i\in N_c$, a random strategy in the sequence form is a function $\gamma^i$ defined on ${W}^i$, with the convention that $\gamma^i(\emptyset) = 1$.
 We call $\gamma^i$ a realization plan for player $i$ if it satisfies the linear system,